arnklint/jquery-contextMenu/README.md

 ## Basic calling syntax:

-    // it basically takes to parameters, a name that becomes the context menu´s id and an object with the context menu items.
+    // context_menu_id becomes the id of the context menu, context_menu_items contains the items to be shown in the menu, and options is a set of options for this menu

-    $(selector for elements that will launch the menu).contextMenu( context_menu_id, actions, options );
+    $(selector for elements that will launch the menu).contextMenu( context_menu_id, context_menu_items, options );

 A complete example: